Miscellaneous Lipid Sulfates and Sulfonates

 Many aspects of the biosynthesis of these unusual lipids remain to be confirmed, but it is believed that docosanoic acid is hydroxylated at C14, before reduction to the 1,14-diol and sulfation.
 Chlorine atoms are presumed to be inserted into the saturated alkyl chain of the 1,14-diol sulfate in a stepwise fashion by a free radical process involving chlorinases, which have yet to be characterized.
 The end points of the biosynthetic process are 2,2,11,13,15,16-hexachloro-1,14-docosanediol disulfate and 2,2,12,14,16,17-hexachloro-1,15-tetracosanediol disulfate.
 As O. danica is unable to remove the sulfate groups, the lipids are remarkably inert metabolically.
 When this organism is grown with excess bromide ions, bromosulfolipids are produced with the same positional and stereochemical selectivity as in danicalipin A.

 Such a high proportion of chlorosulfolipids (and an absence of phospholipids) in the flagella of O. danica implies that they must be the major constituents of the membranes of this organelle and must be differentiated in some manner from the contiguous exterior surface membranes.
 At first glance, it is not easy to understand how such lipids, which are highly soluble in water and carry a polar substituent in the centre of the hydrocarbon chain, can form a membrane bilayer.
 This can only be possible if there are some positively charged ions buried deep in the hydrocarbon layer that shield the negative sulfate groups, and Haines has postulated that an unidentified molecule, possibly a divalent metal ion or protein bearing charged residues, offsets the negative charge of the sulfate group at the physiological pH.
-Physical chemical studies suggest that danicalipin A inserts into lipid bilayers in the headgroup region to thins the bilayer and fluidizes it, permitting even saturated lipids to form fluid bilayers.
+Physical chemical studies suggest that danicalipin A inserts into lipid bilayers in the headgroup region to thin the bilayer and fluidize it, permitting even saturated lipids to form fluid bilayers.
 The anionic lipid head groups may serve as a proton-conducting pathway along the surface of membranes.

 Since the initial studies, a range of further chloro- and bromosulfolipids have been found in algae and other organisms, some as toxins affecting shellfish.
 Many of the chlorosulfolipids found in fresh-water algae are the same as those of O. danica, but others have some distinctive features, including a chlorovinylsulfate group.
 Complex multi-chloro-sulfolipids isolated from the digestive glands of toxic mussels are causative agents of diarrhetic shellfish poisonings, which tend to be associated with marine algal blooms, and mytilipin B isolated from the culinary mussel Mytilus galloprovincialis contains an ester-linked fatty acid in addition to eleven chlorine atoms and a sulfate moiety; the stereochemistry of this molecule is obviously highly complex.